Highlights of Morocco | Fez

 Fez is the oldest of the four imperial cities in Morocco–namely, Fez, Marrakech (also spelled Marrakesh), Meknes, and Rabat– and is located in the northern part of the country on the banks of the Wadi Fez.
 The old town was originally composed of two fortified quarters divided by the river, the east bank founded by Idris I in 789 and the west bank founded by his son and successor, Idris II, in 809.
 Idris I was the founder of the Idrisid dynasty, an Arab Muslim dynasty that ruled Morocco from the beginning of his reign until 921.

-In the 11th century, the Almoravids, a confederation of Berber tribes, united the town within a single fortification.
-About two centuries later, the Marinid Sultanate, also descended from the Berber tribes, overthrew the Almohad Caliphate and controlled Morocco, moving the centre of their kingdom from the Almohad capital of Marrakech to Fez.
+About a century later, the Marinid Sultanate, also descended from the Berber tribes, overthrew the Almohad Caliphate and controlled Morocco, moving the centre of their kingdom from the Almohad capital of Marrakech to Fez.
 The Marinids built a new town (Fez Jedid) west of Fez Al-Bali, which included the royal palace and headquarters of the royal army.
 Fez Jedid and Fez Al-Bali combined formed one of the largest cities in the Islamic world at the time, an important centre of education, culture, and commerce.
 The principal monuments that can still be seen in the medina of present-day Fez date from the Marinid era.

 University of Al-Karaouine (al-Qarawiyyin)